mattlinares/mattlinares.github.io/_posts/2024-04-29-escape-the-digital.md

 **Who hosts the event?**

-Matthew Linares is a  futurist who has worked with and around technology through code, talks, workshops and games.
-I'll help you enjoy this experience to playfully reframe your ways.
+Matthew Linares is a  futurist who critically embraces technology through code, talks, workshops and games.
+I'll guide you through this experience to playfully reframe your ways.

 **What to bring?**